-But choosing among the best fair trade coffee options can be easier said than done, especially when you face the hundreds of different brands on the market today.
+Choosing to buy fair trade coffee is a great decision and one we support wholeheartedly.
+But it can be easier said than done, especially when you face the hundreds of different brands on the market today.

-To help you choose the best fair trade coffee in the coffee industry, we’ve gathered everything you need to make your decision.
+So, to help you choose the best fair trade coffee in the industry, we’ve gathered everything you need to make your decision.

 Quick Summary: Best Fair Trade Coffee